In which I am blinded by one brief shining moment

 As the received wisdom among fans goes, “no Jones, no Stones.”
-Indubitably so.
 Brian Jones founded the group, and it was his vision and drive which constructed the platform they needed to make an impression.
 By the same token, it was his insecurities and indulgences which nearly toppled them from the great heights they reached.

 From whatever angle you look, Brian was a force of nature, the band’s own Jenna Maroney: armed with formidable musical instincts, eloquent presentation, mild sociopathic tendencies, and a perfect blond head.
 Apparently he got his start on the clarinet, which gives me delightful mind’s-eye images of a little boy astounding his classmates by nailing the glissando intro to “Rhapsody in Blue.”
 (Don’t fact-check me.)

 Initially he had the steepest goals for the group’s lineup (it took a little while to solidify), their repertoire (mostly the blues, his one true love), and their fortune (making phone calls, signing contracts, locking down gigs).
 He was most interested in, and best at, giving interviews—he had a real audiobook voice—so the host of whatever fishbowl they were trapped inside would gravitate toward him.
 Thus he was often the known quantity on their travels.